 - Google Chrome lacks protection against one of the most basic and common ways to track users online β go.theregister.com

-π Infrastructure & Networks
+π Infrastructure & Hardware

 The Internet’s Most Powerful Archiving Tool Is in Peril